 Use a cookie cutter and paint to stamp patterns on the paper.

 You can also make gift bags out of wrapping paper.
+I wrote a post about the cheapest places to buy wrapping paper.
+So check it out to save some money.

 Make your own bows.